william-masdon-oracle/ai-gpu-solutions/dcgm_gpu_monitoring/infra/infrastructure.md

 This lab assumes you have:

 * An Oracle Cloud account
-* Administrator permissions or sufficient permissions to use OCI Compute and Networking services.
+* Administrator permissions or sufficient permissions to use OCI Compute and Networking services
 * Access to A10 GPU-enabled shapes, specifically the VM.GPU.A10.1 shape
 * Access to the Oracle Resource Manager(ORM).